Stakeholder engagement and mobilisation

 Agree metrics and reporting system to demonstrate impact of new models and evaluate ROI and outcomes

 The HSJ have produced a suite of short training/information videos.
 These explain the background information for COVID oximetry@home models based on first wave pilots highlighting Oxygen levels as a key indicator for deterioration in COVID-19, and why patients need to be monitored for silent hypoxia.
 The videos describe to GPs, Nurses, Paramedics, Care home staff how this can be done across the system to safeguard patients at home in COVID oximetry@home virtual wards.
-Watch here.
+Watch the HSJ videos here.

 Read other sections of the implementation toolkit or return to the COVID Oximetry at Home landing page